The Heartwarming Reason Behind Princess Diana’s Wardrobe

-It was revealed that Princess Diana’s sense of style was linked to her desire to make unforgettable contact with people – she didn’t like wearing gloves, hats, and chunky accessories for she wanted to make it easy for people to approach her.
+It was revealed that Princess Diana’s sense of style was linked to her desire to make unforgettable contact with people; she didn’t like wearing gloves, hats, and chunky accessories because she wanted to make it easy for people to approach her.

 The People’s Princess was loved by many because most of her ways were different than the members of the House of Windsor.

 She once declared, “I don’t go by a rule book, because I lead from the heart, not the head, and albeit that’s got me into trouble in my work.”

 When she died at the early age of 36, her supporters were devastated.